Delusion: Grandiose delusions

 Grandiose delusions or delusions of grandeur are principally a subtype of delusional disorder but could possibly feature as a symptom of schizophrenia and manic episodes of bipolar disorder.
 Grandiose delusions are characterized by fantastical beliefs that one is famous, omnipotent or otherwise very powerful.
-The delusions are generally fantastic, often with a supernatural, science-fictional, or religious bent.
+The delusions are generally fantastical, often with a supernatural, science-fictional, or religious bent.
 In colloquial usage, one who overestimates one's own abilities, talents, stature or situation is sometimes said to have "delusions of grandeur".
 This is generally due to excessive pride, rather than any actual delusions.
 Grandiose delusions or delusions of grandeur can also be associated with megalomania.

 Persecutory delusions

 Persecutory delusions are the most common type of delusions and involve the theme of being followed, harassed, cheated, poisoned or drugged, conspired against, spied on, attacked, or otherwise obstructed in the pursuit of goals.

-Persecutory delusions are a condition in which the affected person wrongly believes that they are being persecuted.
-Specifically, they have been defined as containing two central elements: The individual thinks that:
+The person affected by a persecutory delusion wrongly believes that they are being persecuted.
+Specifically, for a person's delusion to be defined as persecutory, they must believe the following two central elements: